Flutter-gg-1/API-assignment/README.md

 ## Features

-- Display Users
+- Display Users: Fetch and display a list of users.
-- View user's posts
+- View user's posts: Navigate to a list of posts for each user.
-- View each post's comments
+- View post's comments: See comments for each post in a bottom sheet.
-- View images in a separate page
+- View images: Browse through a carousel of random photos.

 # Work

 ## CustomNavigation
-- This Widget is the start of the app, it serves as a homescreen to redirect user to desired page via bottom navigation bar.
+- The main navigation widget with a bottom navigation bar.
-- NavBloc is used here for state management
+- Uses NavBloc for managing page navigation state.

 ## UsersScreen
+- Displays a list of users fetched from the API.
-- This Screen displays all users, each user's info are contained in a container alongside a button to view posts
+- Each user item has a button to view their posts.
-- users information are requested from API via getIt, and the result are displayed in a FutureBuilder
+- Uses FutureBuilder to handle asynchronous data loading.

 ## PhotosScreen
-- The Photos Screen displays 10 random photos from API
+- Displays 10 random photos using a carousel widget.
-- Used an optional parameter {List<int>? photosIndexes} in getAllPhotos method instead of creating another method.
+- Fetches photos based on random indices for variety.
+- Uses the StackedListCarousel package for the carousel display.
+- Optional Parameter {List<int>? photosIndexes}: A list of photo IDs to fetch specific photos.
+If not provided, all photos are fetched.

 ## PostsScreen
-- This screen shows all posts of a specific user, based on userId.
+- Shows all posts of a specific user, based on userId.
-- The same way, I used an optional parameter {int? userId} to get only one user's posts.
-- Each post contains a text button "see all comments".
+- Each post includes a button to view comments.
-- PostBloc is used here to handle the event of pressing the textButton
+- Uses PostBloc for state management to handle the display of comments.
-- Comments for each post are displayed in a bottom sheet (using BlocListener and showModalBottomSheet)
+- Optional Parameter {int? userId}: Filter posts by this user ID.
+If not provided, all posts are fetched.

 ## Helper Files and Packages

+### blocs
+- NavBloc: Manages the navigation between different screens.
+- PostBloc: Handles state changes related to displaying post comments.

 ### Services
-- screen.dart --> to access context height and width
+- screen.dart --> for context-related attributes (height and width)
-- setup.dart --> to access GetIt locator and ApiNetworking
+- setup.dart --> for dependency injection using GetIt.

 ### Custom Widgets
 - To organize code and make it easier to read and maintain